worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 The main control room was packed.
 Scientists, engineers, press, VIPs.
 Cameras everywhere.
 Carl Sagan doing interviews.
 The images coming back were stunning—Jupiter in perfect color, the Great Red Spot, the moons, radiation bands visible in the data.

-Sarah wasn't in the main room.
+Liv wasn't in the main room.
 She'd volunteered for secondary support—monitoring backup systems from a smaller room down the hall.
 Boring work.
 Perfect.

-Because while everyone was watching Jupiter images develop line by line, Sarah was watching something else.
+Because while everyone was watching Jupiter images develop line by line, Liv was watching something else.

 She'd set up her personal recorder—small enough to hide in her bag—and connected it to the backup telemetry monitor.
 And she'd tuned it to Martin's frequency.
 The sideways channel.